|

 His wide eyes cast in all directions around the dim hall before settling on me.

-His deep and erratic breathing began to slow; the muscles in his torso relaxed.
+His deep, erratic breathing began to slow; the muscles in his torso relaxed.

-He released me, and sunk back on his mattress.
-"I'm so sorry, Cassie.
-I just..."
+He released me and sunk back on his mattress.

 "It's my own fault for startling you.
 I should know better by now."